SJ00425/ntn_int_nulling/README.md

 # NTN Interference Nulling

+- **`SNR_Baseline_nt*nr_section.ipynb`** CDF curves for:
+- INR SNR with BS Beamforming to terrestrial UEs,
+- INR SNR with BS Beamforming to nulling interference on ntn-UEs with h^ntn,
+- INR SNR with BS Beamforming to nulling interference on ntn-UEs with h^ntn_hat

 ## Baseline:
 - **`VSAT_ant.ipynb`** shows the vsat antenna patters
 - **` Baseline_CDF.ipynb`** can get the scene use geo2sigmap in code